mikhmha/SWARMMO/README.md

 our AI is A* decision making all the way down. thats crazy.
 From spawning, to the individual unit action level.

+**[Sept 16, 2024]**

+Yeah i always look back and realize i wrote some word vomit.
+Well atleast you know its not some ChatGPT generated writing.
+Ok after yesterday I really understood what I'm trying to do, then I crossed notes by reading into how Valve implemented the AI director system in Left 4 Dead.
+I actually never liked or played those games that much but i always found the director system interesting.
+I haven't played the games enough to really understand how the director  affects gameplay across all the maps and difficulty levels and game modes, etc. But thats not really the point.
+The publically available Valve technical slides on AI director implementation explain the underlying problem domain and how to represent it in perfect detail.
+Summary: Techniques to implement Procedurally Populated Environments.
+OK i'm done procrasting.
+So I won't write again for a while.
+No need!